liuming-kust/dkdf/README_EN.md

 **DKDF: A Tripartite Closed-Loop Framework for Dynamic Knowledge Distillation from Educational Documents**
 (Applied Intelligence, APIN-D-26-07834)

-> *Terminological note*: In this context, "knowledge distillation" refers to extracting, purifying, and organizing domain knowledge from unstructured documents into a structured knowledge base.
+*Terminological note*: In this context, "knowledge distillation" refers to extracting, purifying, and organizing domain knowledge from unstructured documents into a structured knowledge base.
 This is distinct from model distillation, although both share the idea of "extracting core information" but differ fundamentally in their objects and application scenarios.

+## Reproducibility & Result Notes

+- The numerical results reported in the paper (e.g., Precision 4.2/5.0, Coverage 91.5%, CCA Overall 0.862) are based on **full internal datasets** that cannot be released due to institutional confidentiality.
+- Our provided **synthetic data** and **code** reproduce the **complete pipeline**; exact numbers will differ when applied to other document sets.
+- We observe **stable trends** across 5‑fold cross‑validation and two distinct datasets, confirming the framework is not over‑fitted to a single collection.

 ## Citation